Kenya election chief fears vote won't be credible

 Akombe: Not too late to avert crisis

-Former commission meber Akombe, in a statement issued Tuesday from New York, described the IEBC as "under siege" and said it could not guarantee a credible presidential election next week.
+Former commission member Akombe, in a statement issued Tuesday from New York, described the IEBC as "under siege" and said it could not guarantee a credible presidential election next week.

 Fellow commissioners had become increasingly partisan, coming to meetings "ready to vote along party lines," she said, and were unwilling to "be frank with the Kenyan people."